 About the Director: Prof. Cienki received his PhD from Brown University (Providence, USA) in Slavic linguistics, focusing on comparative semantic analysis.
 During the years he worked at Emory University (Atlanta, USA) he expanded his research into cognitive linguistics, metaphor studies, and then the analysis of spoken language and gesture.
-He maintains a position as Professor of Language Use and Cognition at the Vrije Universiteit (VU)/Free University in Amsterdam, Netherlands, where he has worked since 2006.
+He maintains a position as Professor of English Linguistics at the Vrije Universiteit (VU) in Amsterdam, Netherlands, where he has worked since 2006.

 The Multimodal Communication and Cognition Laboratory was established at Moscow State Linguistic University in 2013 with the goal of researching face-to-face communication as not just verbal but also visual to varying degrees.
 Speakers integrate the use of hand gestures, head movements, eye gaze, etc. with their speech in complex ways, often without even being aware of it.
 These behaviors are increasingly being studied by linguists for their communicative role in relation to language.
 The Lab focuses on the interaction between such verbal and co-verbal behaviors in contexts of persuasive and other types of communication in different languages and cultures.